Very few bloggers have a business strategy. Learning how to start a successful blog is a step by step process.

 It was frustrating because I thought I was doing everything right.

 The penny dropped when I read an article nearly two years ago about aiming for targetted traffic.
-I apologise because I didn’t bookmark the article.
+I apologize because I didn’t bookmark the article.
 I wish I had.

 But the thrust of it was that not all traffic is desirable traffic.

 A good case in point is Google Adsense.
 If you attract a defined target group to your blog, Google can better target their ads on your site, and you get a better click-through rate and higher earnings.

-If you are offering a service, you will get more enquiries and more sales.
+If you are offering a service, you will get more inquiries and more sales.

 However, if you are using broadly targeted Facebook Ads to get traffic, for instance, you will get a huge amount of traffic that are just happy clickers.
 They have no real interest in your product or service and never read your blog posts in full.

 Around a year ago, I started to change my approach to blogging and concentrated on getting higher quality traffic.